If you’re in nonprofit fundraising, development, or communications, and you’re looking for ad examples, you’ve hit the mother lode!

 In 2017, the Nonprofit Communications Trends Report revealed that 19% of nonprofits had no set budget for communications and found money only when needed.
 However, this is no longer the trend as teams and budgets are swelling: 65% of nonprofits with over 20 staff members today have at least two full-time team members devoted exclusively to communications or marketing.

 Time is critical in the digital arena.
-Organizations that allow competitors to outpace them shouldn’t be surprised when they don’t raise as much, become irrelevant, or out of touch.
+Organizations that allow competitors to outpace them should expect not to raise as much or to become out of touch with their audience.
 Nonprofits may not be able to spend on par with the largest for-profit organizations, but they must compete with their peers, who have recently seen the light.

 Ad examples by cause